Royce Gracie Scotland, (BJJ), Scott McVeigh, Glasgow, UK - 20/03/2012

 In 1826, George left the parish of Morton in Nithsdale (I'm still not sure if the specific village was Carronhill or Carronbridge) for Rio, returning in 1859 to the land of his birth in order to erect a memorial to his late father, James.
 This week I'm on holiday in the same area of Scotland: given my keen interest in jiu jitsu history, I knew I had to go see that tombstone.
 It's located in a small graveyard by a ruined church, Greenhead Cemetery.
 It was a bit of pain to find the exact location, so if you're planning to take a look too, save yourself some research by clicking here.

-If you don't have a car (I was very fortunate that my gf was willing to drive), then from Dumfries, you can take the 436 bus to Thornhill, then walk for about thirty minutes up Manse Road until you reach the graveyard.
+If you don't have a car (I was very fortunate that my friend was willing to drive), then from Dumfries, you can take the 436 bus to Thornhill, then walk for about thirty minutes up Manse Road until you reach the graveyard.
 The site is on Google Streetview, where you can see the large gravestone George established.
-There are also several pictures from Reyson Gracie's 2009 visit (written up here), which is what initially inspired my own mini-pilgrimage to the site.
+There are also several pictures from Reyson Gracie's 2009 visit (written up here), which is what initially inspired my own mini-pilgrimage to the site [Update 2021: Looks like the site is down, sadly].
 Finally, you can take a look here and here.

 Looking at photos online is all well and good, but I wanted to be there in person, as well as get in some close-up pictures.
 I knew from what I'd read on the net that there was an inscription from George, though it was hard to make out.
 According to that Reyson article, it says "Erected by their son, George Gracie of Rio de Janeiro, 1859", which looks about right.
 At the top, it appears four of George's siblings died very young (I'm guessing that wouldn't have been unusual in the early 19th century, presumably from disease), but his father lived to 85, so that long lifespan may run in the family.
 Hopefully one day somebody will raise up the cash to restore the gravestone before the words are completely obscured.